Kellyton (footballer)

-Kellyton Rodrigo de Oliveira (born 8 March 1995), is a Brazilian professional footballer who plays as a right back.
+Kellyton Rodrigo de Oliveira (born 8 March 1995), is a Brazilian professional footballer who plays as a right-back for Barra-SC.

 Professional career

 Kellyton made his professional debut with RB Bragantino in a 1-0 Campeonato Brasileiro Série B loss to Londrinda on 26 November 2016.
 On 28 June 2019, Kellyton joined Gil Vicente in the Portuguese Primeira Liga.
 On 29 August 2019 his Gil Vincente contract was terminated by mutual consent.